scalp42/check_dj/README.md

 # DESCRIPTION:

-Nagios check for a host running delayed_jobs workers.
+Nagios check for a host running Delayed::Job ([https://github.com/collectiveidea/delayed_job](http://)) workers.
 Also comes with a restart-handler in case a worker is missing (or dead).

+Ruby (_yaml) and Bash (deprecated) versions available.

 # REQUIREMENTS:

-Currently, you need to edit yourself the "map" of dj workers in the check itself, as it returns the missing workers in the output.
+Currently, you need to edit yourself the "map" of dj workers in the check itself, as it returns the missing workers in the output (**only required for the bash version**)

 You also need to make sure that user "nagios" can ssh into the hosts failing (to restart the dj workers from RAILS_ROOT).